 The installed base of battery operated rechargeable appliances is very high.
 For smartphones only the expected sales figures (IDC, Gartner and JPMorgan) worldwide have gone from 300 million in 2010 to more than 650 million in 2012 and is expected to grow above 1 billion in 2016.
 The estimated total installed base for smartphones only will exceed 2 billion.
+For the complete cellular phones market figures range to over 2 billion in 2016 and even 3 billion in 202445.
 The situation is similar for tablets worldwide, with sales growing from 200 million in 2013 to an expected 350 million in 2016 (Gartner, 2012).
-Estimates of laptop sales vary between 200 and 180 million.
+Laptop sales in 2014 were 173 million with sales decreasing since 200845.
+Estimates for the coming years state a stable or slightly decreasing market.